WA Citrus Chair

 Richard Eckersley along with his wife Marie and family are the proud owners of Yambellup Estate, situated in Harvey, growing and packing predominately mandarins.
 Richard is passionate about the WA citrus industry and would like to see more local produce in supermarkets and stores.
 Richard is the fourth generation in his family to farm in the Harvey district and is hopeful one day to see the fifth generation in his family also farm.
 Richard has extensive knowledge and experience in the citrus industry and is committed to utilise these skills to better the citrus industry for now and in the future.

 Shane is from Bindoon, where together with his wife Bridgette and son Michael they grow citrus and run a packing shed.
-Packing citrus from their own orchard (Niela Citrus) as well as other orchards north of Perth in Gingin, Bindoon and Moora.
+Northern Valley Packers packs fruit from their own orchard as well as orchards north of Perth in Gingin, Bindoon and Moora.

 Shane believes the only way to embrace opportunities and address challenges still faced by the industry is by working together to maintain a viable sustainable Citrus industry in Western Australia.

 Mary Ann O’Connor